MichaelKaaden/mp3rename/README.md

 ## Running the CLI Tool

-Start a dry run on Linux and macOS is as simple as
+Doing a dry run on Linux and macOS is as simple as

 `$ mp3rename -adrn <my music dir>`

-To redirect output as well as errors to some files you'd inspect later, you'd use
+To redirect output as well as error messages to some files you'd like to inspect later, you'd use

 `$ mp3rename -adrn <my music dir> > output 2> errors`